 At Silicone Engineering, we are frequently asked many questions regarding silicone and its applications.
-To give you a basic understanding, we’ve compiled the top five most commonly asked questions to give you all the knowledge you need.
+To give you a basic understanding, we’ve compiled the top eight most commonly asked questions to give you all the knowledge you need.

 What is silicone?